 What are you most excited about this year?

-To continue working on the expansion of wood design program.
-The projects and the growth of the different countless lessons I get to touch base on with my students.
+To continue working on the expansion of the wood design program, and the projects and the growth of the different countless lessons I get to touch base on with my students.

 What is your favorite thing about Heritage Christian School?

 That God is present in everyday life on the campus.